patrick-motard/dotfiles/README.md

 # Installation

-Managing your dotfiles in source control is important.
 This project uses [YADM](https://thelocehiliosan.github.io/yadm/), a dotfile manager that employs git.
 With YADM you can start with a new repo, or clone an existing repo.
 Both approachs are explained in depth on the YADM website's [getting started](https://thelocehiliosan.github.io/yadm/docs/getting_started) section.

 1. Download Antergos ISO
 1. Fork this repo (or clone this repo directly and change it's upstream to your fork after install is done)